"There

 (Loir-et-Cher)

-is a post-Romanesque (probably late XIV century) fresco of
+is a post-Romanesque (probably late XIV century) fresco of the story.

 Note the boar's head at Dives' feast.